 My second school: looks better after it was fully renovated in 2000 following the gas explosion that killed 3 people.
 The school principal had illegally sanctioned furniture production in the school basement.
 There would have been many more casualties had the explosion happened during the school day.
 I changed this school to another one (and took my three friends with me) about 6 months before the tragic incident as I was in a class where good teachers did not want to teach due to disciplinary issues of some students.
 I'm so glad I did as the new school and the people I met there really changed my life.

 Oh my goodness, a taxophone like that used to be the only way to call someone from my neighbourhood in the mid-1990s.
 People had to wait in a telephone queue for several years before they could get a home phone installed.
-Fast forward 20 years - it's now completely free of charge to call any local number from a taxophone, and I have no idea how Ukrtelecom generates revenue out of this service.
+Fast forward 20 years - it's now completely free of charge to call any local number from a saxophone, and I have no idea how Ukrtelecom generates revenue out of this service.
 People actually start cancelling their landlines as no one uses them anymore due to cheap cell phone rates.

 A local grocery store.
 People used to sell flowers on these stairs.